 Looking after dental implants is much like looking after natural teeth.

 Dental implants can give your smile a new lease of life.
-Whether it is only one tooth or a few, to prolong the life of dental implants, it’s crucial that patients follow a consistent and thorough dental hygiene routine.
-Here is how you look after your dental implants.
+Whether it is only one tooth or a few, to prolong the life of dental implants, it’s crucial that you follow a consistent and thorough dental hygiene routine.
+Here is how to look after your dental implants.

 Normally, after the dentist has fitted the implants, they will provide you with in depth information on a proper care routine for their implants.